bootdotdev/blog/content/misc/top-web-development-languages.md

 #### Rapid Development

-There’s a wide variety of libraries called ‘ruby gems to use as resources to help speed the development process along.
+There's a wide variety of libraries called 'ruby gems to use as resources to help speed the development process along.
 In fact, developers who use Ruby on Rails can build applications about [40%](https://naturaily.com/blog/who-gives-f-about-rails) faster than teams that use other stacks.

 #### Convention over Configuration